Luke-Nicklin/zen-yoga/README.md

 ### Media

-- The photos used on the home page are from pexels.com
+- The photos used on the website are from pexels.com